wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

  -   URN: A unique URN for the WHEP Protocol Extension.
  -   Reference: A formal reference to the publicly available specification
- -   Name: A descriptive name of the WHEP Protocol Extension extension.
+ -   Name: A descriptive name of the WHEP Protocol Extension.
- -   Description: A brief description of the function of the extension, in a short paragraph or two.
+ -   Description: A brief description of the function of the extension, in a short paragraph or two
- -   Contact information: Contact information for the organization or person making the registration.
+ -   Contact information: Contact information for the organization or person making the registration

 # Acknowledgements